Find a home to buy

 You will also need to provide a mortgage certificate from a bank or building society confirming that they will give you a mortgage for the amount you need to buy the home.

 If you are nominated to buy an affordable home, we will ask you to fill in a statutory declaration.
 This is a formal statement, signed in the presence of a commissioner of oaths, (this is someone, such as a solicitor, who is authorised to verify oaths and other legal documents) confirming that the information you have given us is true.
 If you tell a lie in a statutory declaration, this may be a criminal offence.
-If we have more than one person wanting to buy a home we will nominate a buyer according to our Affordable Homes Policy.
+If we have more than one person wanting to buy a home a shortlist will be provided to the homeowner / developer in accordance with our Affordable Homes Policy.

 To find out the cost of Affordable Homes in your area, please see the related links below right.